 Montana has many special places that not only provide recreational opportunities for people, but also important habitat for fish and wildlife.
 Much can be learned about your own natural place by visiting a nearby Wildlife Management Area (WMA), State Park, and /or Fishing Access Site (FAS).
-Read below to learn about the properties that have been aquired for Montanans.
+Read below to learn about the properties that have been acquired for Montanans.

 Wildlife Management Areas